-4.19 The Plan defines a long term green belt with boundaries that will remain unaltered well beyond the plan period (see the development Strategy of the Plan in part one for more information).
-To achieve this PPG2 on Green Belt states in paragraph 2.12 "this will in some cases mean safeguarding land between the urban area and the green belt which may be required to meet longer term development needs".

-4.20 The plan defines safeguarded land as [Delete: Such] land between the built up area and the green belt and other sites all of which are not appropriate for development in the Plan period but would be reconsidered for development at Plan review.
-Details of all these [Delete: the] sites can be found in the Proposals reports.
+- 4.19 The Plan defines a long term green belt with boundaries that will remain unaltered well beyond the Plan period (see the Development Strategy of the Plan in Part One for more information).
+To achieve this PPG2 on Green Belt states in paragraph 2.12 "this will in some cases mean safeguarding land between the urban area and the green belt which may be required to meet longer term development needs". - 4.20 The Plan defines safeguarded land as land between the built up area and the green belt.
+Details of all these sites can be found in the Proposals reports.
 These sites are protected by a policy which will ensure that any uses of the land do not prejudice the potential for development in the longer term.